TimothyByrd/ChaosHelper/README.md

 ## Commands and hotkeys
 <a name="h04" />

-There are five commands you can send to the tool:
+There are seven commands you can send to the tool:

 1. Highlight items (H): (town only) To highlight sets of items to sell (it tries for two sets).
 2. Show junk items (J): (town only) To toggle showing items in your stash tab that are not for the recipe, so you can clear them out.